apple/coremltools/mlmodel/docs/Format/FeatureTypes.rst

 	    // shape is the required fixed shape
 	    //
 	    // If ShapeFlexibility is present, shape indicate a "default"
-	    // shape which must be consistent with the flexibilty specified
+	    // shape which must be consistent with the flexibility specified

 	    repeated int64 shape = 1;